-Risk Owner Original Score (RYG) How We Manage It Current Score (RYG) Α The Statement of Accounts is not completed in line with the Statutory requirement for certification and publication.
+Г Risk Description & Original How We Manage It Current Risk Owner Score Score (RYG) (RYG) Α The Statement of Accounts is not completed in line with the Statutory requirement for certification and publication.
 Likelihood :Green Impact : Red Severity of Risk : Yellow We have a detailed project plan.
 Tasks are accelerated each year and alternative approaches are adopted to ensure the unaudited Statement of Accounts are certified and available for inspection by the statutory deadline.
-The draft 2021/22 Statement of Accounts was completed and signed by the Head of Finance and Procurement on 1 July 2022.
+The draft 2021/22 Statement of Accounts was completed and signed by the Assistant Director - Finance and Commissioning on 1 July 2022.
+Likelihood : Green Impact : Green Severity of Risk : Green В The Statement of Accounts is not completed to the required quality, in line with Statutory and Accounting requirements or has a qualified opinion issued by the External Auditor.
+Likelihood : Green Impact : Red Severity of Risk : Yellow The Finance Team contains experienced qualified Accountants, Part Qualified Accountants and Accounting Technicians who are required to undertake regular Continuing Professional Development in line with the requirements of their qualifications.
+This training includes attendance at training and development related specifically to the production of the Statement of Accounts.
 Likelihood : Green Impact : Green Severity of Risk : Green